Bank Reconciliation

 - Select the bank account to reconcile

-If you've connected your bank account through Plaid, transactions are automatically imported into Alignmint.
-The system will suggest matches between imported transactions and your recorded entries, making reconciliation much faster.
+If you've connected your bank account, transactions are automatically imported into Alignmint.
+The system suggests matches between imported transactions and your recorded entries, making reconciliation much faster.
 You just review and confirm.

 Common Reconciliation Items